lamar-software/house-styles/README.md

   - Foreign keys should follow primary keys
   - ...data, in order of importance or relevance...
   - Metadata fields, i.e. `DateCached`, `DeletedFlag` should always be last

+## Files and Folders
+- Procedural or functional files should be named using snake case.
+- Folders should also be named using snake case.
+- Class files should be named using pascal case.

 ## Resource Identifiers
 - Resource identifier elements should be comnbined with colons.
 For example:
 ```